 The first row reports IGEs when the fathers are on average 36 years of age.
 For sons we find the elasticity to be 0.338, while for daughters it is 0.230.
-In the other three rows of Table 1 we test the effect of measuring the fathers' earnings at later stages of their life-cycles.
+In the other three rows of Table 1, we test the effect of measuring the fathers' earnings at later stages of their life cycles.
 Hence, in row 2 the average age is 41, 46 in row 3, and 51 in row 4.
-The time span over which we are averaging is fixed (max five years)' so any changes in the estimated IGE are likely to be attributed to age and/or life-cycle effects.
-Our results indicate a substantial effect of varying the fathers' earnings age.
-We expect the variance of the transitory earnings component to be larger and, hence, the IGE to be smaller as the fathers get older: Moving the five-year earnings window to 1972-76 (when the fathers are on average 41) reduces the IGE to 0.282 and 0.186 for sons and daughters, respectively, and the reduction continues to 0.163 and 0.117 for sons and daughters when their fathers are on average 51 years of age.
-If, as argued by

-Mazumder (2001) and Baker and Solon (2003), the variance of the transitory innovations - and, hence, the attenuation bias - is smallest around the age of 40, we would expect a decline in the IGE also when we move to a lower average age.
-However, to the degree that an average age of 36 is sufficiently low compared to 40, this does not seem to be the case in our sample, c.f. row 1 vs row 2 of Table 1.
+The time span over which we are averaging is fixed (maximum 5 years), so any changes in the estimated IGE are likely to be attributed to age and/or life cycle effects.
+Our results indicate a substantial effect from varying the fathers' earnings age.
+We expect the variance of the transitory earnings component to be larger and, hence, the IGE to be smaller as the fathers get older.
+Moving the 5-year earnings window to 1972-1976 (when the fathers were on average 41) reduces the IGE to 0.282 and 0.186 for sons and daughters, respectively, and the reduction continues to 0.163 and 0.117 for sons and daughters when their fathers are on average 51 years of age.
+If, as argued by Mazumder (2001) and Baker and Solon (2003), the variance of the transitory innovations- and, hence, the attenuation bias-is smallest around the age of 40, we would expect a decline in the IGE also when we move to a lower average age.
+However, to the degree that an average age of 36 is sufficiently low compared with 40, this does not seem to be the case in our sample, compare row 1 with row 2 of Table 1.
 Life-cycle bias through the permanent earnings component is the alternative explanation to the strongly negative age effect.